Chiral vector bundles: From topological quantum systems of class AIII to chiral Bloch-bundles

 where $\n{1}_m$ is the $m\times m$ identity matrix.
 At this point one considers the flattened Hamiltonian

-which is well defined since the zero gap condition.
-The spectral projections $P_\pm(x)$ provide pointwise a splitting of the ambient space $\C^{2m}$ in the positive and negative energy sector.
+which is well defined due to the zero gap condition.
+The spectral projections $P_{\Omega_\pm}(x)$ provide pointwise a splitting of the ambient space $\C^{2m}$ into the positive and negative energy sector.
 One of the consequences of \eqref{eq:lit4} is that

 With respect to the basis which provides the grading of $\Gamma$ in \eqref{eq:lit3} one has that

 where the anti-diagonal structure is given by the anti-commutation relation with $\Gamma$ and the presence of the adjoint operator $U(x)^*$ in the lower left corner is due to the self-adjointness of $\rho(x)$.
 Finally the constraint \eqref{eq:lit5} implies that $U(x)^*=U(x)^{-1}$ which means that $x\mapsto U(x)\in \n{U}(m)$ is a unitary-valued map.
 At this point one defines the topological phase of the system as